LBCamden/lbcamden-frontend/README.md

 We are working on our contribution process.
 If you are interested in implementing or extending LBCamden Frontend while we establish our formal processes, please [contact the Design System team](#contact).

 ## Contact the team [#](#contact)
-To ask questions, inform us about any security issues, or discuss how to implement or extend LBCamden Frontend, please contact the Design System team via [design-system@camden.gov.uk](mailto:design-system@camden.gov.uk)
+To ask questions, inform us about any security issues, or discuss how to implement or extend LBCamden Frontend, please contact the Design System team via [design-system@camden.gov.uk](mailto:design-system@camden.gov.uk).